Skip to main content

 About Me

 Hi!
 I'm Lindsay Hindman and I write the Siouxland Families Blog!
-I'm so glad you're here!

 I'm a mom of four and I've been blogging here in Siouxland for more than a decade.
-I love sharing an authentic and well-researched view of local and Midwesty fun and my favorite thing is when I hear that another family did something fun together because they read something I wrote.
+I love sharing an authentic and well-researched view of local and Midwesty fun, and my favorite thing is when I hear that another family did something fun together because they read something I wrote.
 I hope you love it too, and that you feel not just like you are reading your favorite Siouxland blog but also like you're chatting with a friend (and I hope you know you are welcome to email me or message me about Siouxland and Midwesty destinations anytime!)

 Here's a bit more about my writing, my background, and how you can get a hold of me: